keithalewis/math/ums.md

 Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton III [@Mer1973], invented a Nobel Prize winning theory showing how to value equity options using a money market account to finance dynamic trading in the underlying stock.
-In their model, it is possible to exactly replicate the option payoff so the value of the option is the cost of setting up the initial hedge.
+Their model uses the Ito calculus to exactly replicate the option payoff hence the value of the option is the cost of setting up the initial hedge.

-Stephen Ross tremendously generalized the B-S/M model in "A Simple Approach to the Valuation of Risky Streams" [@Ros1978] by showing how to approximately value a derivative using _any_ collection of instruments.

-He used the Hahn-Banach theorem to show
+Stephen Ross generalized the B-S/M model in "A Simple Approach to the Valuation of Risky Streams" [@Ros1978] by showing how to bound the arbitrage-free value of a derivative depending on _any_ collection of instruments.
+His model uses the Hahn-Banach theorem and shows the there is not generally a unique value.

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.